sangyeobhan/Final-keep/README.md

 ## Overview

-This is a final-keep project, which clones google keep.
+This is a final-keep project, Which clones google keep.
 Client is built in react, Server is built in express and connects with mondoDB Atlas.

 ## Getting Started